- Money Matters

 5 Tips for Using Credit Cards Responsibly

 Credit cards are not just for buying things.
 They can also help you build a good credit rating—if you use them responsibly.
-Here's how to start.
+Here are 5 tips on how to use a credit card wisely and keep credit card debt to a minimum.

 1. Pay the balance due each month by the due date.

-Pay the balance due each month by the due date to avoid interest or pay at least the minimum payment due to avoid late fees.
+Pay the balance due each month by the due date to avoid interest charges or pay at least the minimum payment due to avoid late fees.
 Resist the temptation to spend more than you can pay in any given month.
-Not "biting off more than you can chew" is the basis for credit card responsibility.
+Not "biting off more than you can chew" is the basis for how to use a credit card responsibility.

 2. Avoid skipping payments.

 Pay your bill every month on time.
-In those months in which you prefer to pay less than the balance, pay as much over the minimum payment due as you can and make sure the creditor receives it by the due date.
-If you can't increase your monthly payments or want to reduce your balance quickly, try to use your card less.
+In those months in which you prefer to pay less than the full balance, pay as much over the minimum payment due as you can.
+If you are unable to increase your monthly payments or want to reduce your balance quickly, use your card less.

 3. Use the card cautiously.